-The magazine arose out of a belief that there was much going on of high relevance to social work and social care under Covid-19, and a number of interesting things being written and spoken about them.
-But there was also a lack of an accessible format to bring some of those discussions together: we did not suggest this magazine was the only outlet for them but our goal was that it provided another outlet, which was both of interest and use to the social work and social care community, and brought together some of the more fragmented discussions which were taking place.
-The content of Social Work 2020 under Covid-19 fell somewhere between Twitter threads (which are good, but often melt into the online air) a magazine article (which are good but of set frequency and of limited capacity to reflect ongoing issues that arise) and a blog (which are good but often written only by one author) : it may be best thought of as a collection of blog-like articles which were collected around social work and social care during the early part of the Covid-19 crisis.
-The content of the magazine therefore provides some archive of issues raised in respect of social work and social care during this period and will therefore be, we hope, continue to be of some use and interest now the magazine is no longer operating.
+The basis for the magazine arose out of a belief that there was much going on of high relevance to social work and social care under Covid-19, and a number of interesting things being written and spoken about them.
+But there was also a lack of an accessible format to bring some of those discussions together.
+The content of Social Work 2020-21 under Covid-19 falls somewhere between Twitter threads and detailed blogs : it may be best thought of as a collection of blog-like articles which are collected around social work and social care during the Covid-19 crisis.
+The content of the magazine will also provide therefore some archive of issues raised in respect of social work and social care during this period and will be, we hope, of some continuing use and interest.

-Articles were assessed for inclusion by the editorial collective.
-If we had more articles then we could include for a particular edition then the criteria used to select them were : currency and timeliness of the issues raised; insightfulness as judged by the editorial collective members; plurality of issues raised in the article (i.e. did it raise substantively different issues other articles, particularly in the same issue?); plurality of voice (we were keen to see articles from the widest range of people who used, provided, taught and researched around social work and social care); and, consistency with social work values as per the IFSW Global Social Work Statement of Ethical Principles ( https://www.ifsw.org/global-social-work-statement-of-ethical-principles/ ).
-Where members of the editorial collective themselves submitted articles those pieces were assessed and managed by at least two other members of the collective, and judged by the same criteria as above.
+Articles will be assessed for inclusion by the editorial collective and a small team of peer reviewers with lived experience.
+If we have more articles then we can reasonably include for the special edition then the criteria used to select them were : currency and timeliness of the issues raised; insightfulness as judged by the editorial collective members; plurality of issues raised in the article (i.e. did it raise substantively different issues other articles, particularly in the same issue?); plurality of voice (we were keen to see articles from the widest range of people who used, provided, taught and researched around social work and social care); and, consistency with social work values as per the IFSW Global Social Work Statement of Ethical Principles ( https://www.ifsw.org/global-social-work-statement-of-ethical-principles/ ).
+Where members of the peer review team or editorial collective themselves submitted articles those pieces were assessed and managed by at least two other members of the collective or peer reviewers, and judged by the same criteria as above.

-Articles word length guidelines were between 500 – 1500 words, with slightly shorter or longer ones accepted at the editors’ discretion.
+Articles word length guidelines are between 500 – 2000 words.
 Authors were encouraged to keep academic references to a minimum.
-Authors were asked to ensure they respected the confidentiality and anonymity of people using services and colleagues providing direct services.
-It was up to an author whether or not they named their organisation, or not.
-We were also happy to accept articles written under pseudonyms if writing under an actual name was a difficulty.
+Authors are asked to ensure they respected the confidentiality and anonymity of people using services and colleagues providing direct services.
+It is up to an author whether or not they name their organisation, or not.
+We also happy to consider articles written under pseudonyms where writing under an actual name is difficult.